TheresaLui/SelfHelpContent_v2/articles/cognitiveservices.luis/luis-improvepredictionaccuracy-phraselist.md

 />

 # Phrase List or Features

-### Getting Started
-* Features which are previously called phrase lists allows you to define important and significant words in your application and boosts signal of word list.
+* Features previously known as phrase lists allows you to define important and significant words in your application and boosts signal of word list.

 * Features give higher weights to the words that are included in it, therefore give higher scores when they appear.
 Adding them properly to you application helps improving its prediction accuracy.